Search by

 2. Non-Ensuite Rooms

 Non-ensuite rooms are a budget-friendly option, offering a private bedroom with shared bathroom and kitchen facilities.
 These are great for students who want an affordable option while maintaining a sense of privacy in their room.
-These rooms are often chosen by students looking to socialise and share space with peers.
+These rooms are often chosen by students looking to socialize and share space with peers.

 3. Studio Apartments